 How to bring a claim?

 An employee who wishes to bring an unfair dismissal claim must file a claim with the Fair Work Commission within 21 days of the dismissal.
 This is a strict time limit and can only be extended by the Fair Work Commission in exceptional circumstances.

 How can Gordon Legal help?

-Gordon Legal are experienced employment lawyers in Sydney and Melbourne who take pride in the fact that our passions line up with assisting employees in unfair dismissal matters.
+Gordon Legal are experienced employment lawyers in Melbourne who take pride in the fact that our passions line up with assisting employees in unfair dismissal matters.
 The employment lawyers at Gordon Legal specialise in winning unfair dismissal claims and defending fairness in the workplace.
-Contact our friendly team on 1800 21 22 23 to discussion your claim.
+Contact our friendly team on 1800 21 22 23 to discuss your claim.
 Make sure you don’t delay because of the strict deadlines.